Alberta Highway 2: Edmonton and Sturgeon County

 Five separately named routes are designated as Highway 2 in the cities of Edmonton and St. Albert, denoted by varying levels of signage.
 At the south end of Edmonton, the highway significantly widens to five lanes each way.
 The northbound lanes become Gateway Boulevard and the southbound lanes Calgary Trail, and the two carriageways diverge to pass Gateway Park, located in the median of the highway and accessible from both directions.
 North of the park, the two directions of travel come back together, now at a reduced speed limit of 90 kph, to meet at the major east–west arterial of Ellerslie Road, providing access to Edmonton's southern residential areas of Heritage Valley, Ellerslie, and Summerside.
 This diamond interchange is intertwined with the major cloverstack interchange at Anthony Henday Drive (Highway 216) which immediately follows.
 Henday is a ring road that surrounds Edmonton, connecting Highway 2 to Highway 16.
-Signage directs traffic destined for Lloydminster to use the southeast portion of Henday to reach Highway 16 north of Sherwood Park.
-Traffic destined for Jasper, Cold Lake, and Fort McMurray are directed onto the southwest portion of Henday to reach Highway 16 at Edmonton's west end.
+Signage directs traffic destined for Lloydminster, Cold Lake, and Fort McMurray to use the southeast portion of Henday to reach Highway 16 north of Sherwood Park.
+Traffic destined for Jasper, along with the CANAMEX Corridor, is directed onto the southwest portion of Henday to reach Highway 16 at Edmonton's west end.